According to Wikipedia:

 “... graftage is a horticultural technique whereby tissues of plants are joined

 The upper part of the combined plant is called the scion

 while the lower part is called the rootstock.”

-When founding the company during the early days of the Internet (San Francisco, 1995), we chose this metaphor to illustrate our desire to merge traditional communications best practices (rootstock) with the medium of the then new World Wide Web (scion).
-The Web is established now, but the metaphor continues to serve us well as we meld our practical experience with our passion for new technologies and learning paradigms.
+When founding the company during the early days of the Internet (San Francisco, 1995), our founders chose this metaphor to illustrate our desire to merge traditional communications best practices (rootstock) with the medium of the then new World Wide Web (scion).
+The Web is well established now, and the metaphor continues to serve us well as we meld our practical experience with our passion for new technologies and learning paradigms.

-Our team members have worked for Advanced Interactive Systems, American Red Cross, Apple Computer, APR Energy, Blue Cross and Blue Shield, Centers for Disease Control and Prevention, Crowley Maritime, Federal Pension Benefit Guaranty Corp., Florida Dept. of Health, Food and Drug Administration, Graduate School USA, Harcourt-Brace, Hershey's, ICATT Consulting, Microsoft, Moose International, Pearson, Small Business Administration, TMP Worldwide, United Parcel Service, U.S. Air Force, U.S. Army, U.S. Dept. of Homeland Security, U.S. Dept. of State, U.S. National Park Service, U.S. Navy, and U.S. West Direct.
+Over the years, our team members have completed projects for such organizations as Advanced Interactive Systems, American Red Cross, Apple Computer, APR Energy, Blue Cross and Blue Shield, Centers for Disease Control and Prevention, Crowley Maritime, Federal Pension Benefit Guaranty Corp., Florida Dept. of Health, Food and Drug Administration, Google, Graduate School USA, Harcourt-Brace, Hershey's, ICATT Consulting, Microsoft, Moose International, Pearson, Small Business Administration, TMP Worldwide, United Parcel Service, U.S. Air Force, U.S. Army, U.S. Dept. of Homeland Security, U.S. Dept. of State, U.S. National Park Service, U.S. Navy, and U.S. West Direct.

 In business for more than 25 years, we are proud to say that we were "virtual" before virtual was cool.
 We plan to remain an industry innovator in the years to come.